webplatform/mediawiki-conversion/README.md

   app/console mediawiki:run 2
   ```

+1. **Third pass and caching**

+  The third pass is the most time consuming step.
+The importer will make an HTTP request to a MediaWiki endpoint
+  for each wiki page to get HTML.

+  To help speed up, you can create a cached copy of the output from MediaWiki Parser API.
+  Each cached copy will be written into `out/.cache/0.json` where `0` stands for the wiki document id.

+  You can "warm up" the cache by doing like this

+      app/console mediawiki:cache-warmer

+  If you updated a wiki page since a previous `mediawiki:cache-warmer` or `mediawiki:run 3` run,
+  you’ll have to delete the cached file.

+  If a cached file doesn’t exist, either `cache-warmer` or `mediawiki:run 3` pass will create another one automatically.

 1. **Run third pass**

   This is the most time consuming pass.
 It’ll make a request to retrieve the HTML output of the current
   latest revision of every wiki page through MediaWiki’s internal Parser API, see [MediaWiki Parsing Wikitext][action-parser-docs].

+  In order to save time, the 3rd pass creates a local copy of the contents from the API so that we don’t make
+  HTTP calls to MediaWiki.

   At this pass you can *resume-at* if your script had been interrupted.